Holy cow, I just looked at the call screener board.

 What do we know about Bill Ayers?

-And we know that he's probably now the ghost writer of Obama's first book.
+We know that he is the original Timothy McVeigh, and we know that he's probably now the ghostwriter of Obama's first book.

-We also know very little about Jeremiah Wright, except that he's racist, anti-Semite, and an Obama's spiritual mentor and friend.
+We also know very little about Jeremiah Wright, except that he's racist, anti-Semite, and Obama's spiritual mentor and friend.

-And Antoine Tony Resco, real estate consultant, friend and felon.
+And Antoine Tony Resco, real estate consultant, friend, and felon.

 That's what we know about these people.

-We know that they're all very close and have been very close to Obama, and these alliances tell us more about who Obama is than he's willing to tell us himself who he is.
+And these alliances tell us more about who Obama is than he's willing to tell us himself who he is.

-Well, for some reason, Reverend Wright is off the table.
+But for some reason, Reverend Wright is off the table.

 And it sounds like Ayers is off the table a little bit, too.

-The New York Post today, seven-year-old gets an acorn vote.
+The New York Post today, seven-year-old gets an Acorn vote.

-and Her name is uh O'Janne Smith, ready and registered to vote this November.
+Ready and registered to vote this November.

-There's only one problem, she's seven.
+There's only one problem.

-That Obama worked with, there are pictures of him.
+There are pictures of him.

 He helped organize them.